shuding/nextra/.changeset/thick-dingos-cry.md

 'nextra-theme-docs': patch
 ---

-fix folder with index page were not merged for some edge case
+fix folder's index page was not merged with folder itself for some edge case